Analysis | Trump’s campaign depends on his supporters putting their health at risk

 Rallies aren’t the only way in which Trump is hoping his supporters ignore the pandemic to aid his reelection.
 There’s also voting itself.

-His base is far more likely than supporters of Biden to say that they plan to vote in person on Election Day.
-In a recent Post-ABC News poll, 6 in 10 Republicans said they plan to vote in person on Election Day, compared with a quarter of Democrats.
+His base is far more likely than Biden supporters to say they plan to vote in person on Election Day.
+In a recent Washington Post-ABC News poll, 6 in 10 Republicans said they plan to vote in person on Election Day, compared with a quarter of Democrats.

 In the abstract, the risks are low.
 A great amount of attention has been paid to providing protective equipment to polling places and introducing procedures aimed at lowering the spread of the virus.
-But crowded polling places are inherently risky — particularly with cases surging, as they are.
+But crowded polling places are inherently risky — particularly with cases surging as they are.

 We know what happens in these surges.
 When the number of new infections began to rise in June, a distinct pattern followed.
 New infections led to increases in hospitalizations about a week later — and to deaths from covid-19, the disease caused by the virus, a week after that.